axel-springer-kugawana/gsl-seo-geo-consumer/samples/classified-management-connector/README.md

 ```
 ## FAQ
 ### Before deploying
-First, you will need to get your account allowed to consume classified management.
+First, you will need to get your AWS account(s) allowed to consume classified management.
 You will need to create a JIRA ticket as mentioned on this page: https://avivgroup.atlassian.net/wiki/spaces/APE/pages/375620475/Subscribe+to+SSOT+events

 ### Running an initialization job
-Once sucessfully deployed, you start getting events from classified management, If you want to run a "Get state of the world" operation in order to get the complete set of classifieds you will need to go to you aws console and execute the `get state of world` state machine (by default this state machine will have this name `cm-consumer-sample-dev-classifieds-get-stow`)
+Once sucessfully deployed, you start getting events from classified management.
+If you want to run a "Get state of the world" operation in order to get the complete set of classifieds you will need to go to you aws console and execute the `get state of world` state machine (by default this state machine will have this name `cm-consumer-sample-dev-classifieds-get-stow`)
 by specifying this input parameters to the state machine:
 ```
 {